I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nc-spbcx-evt-spb-controller-lock.md

 <p>The EVT_SPB_CONTROLLER_LOCK function type is defined in the Spbcx.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the EVT_SPB_CONTROLLER_LOCK function type in the header file are used.
 For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.</p>

-<p>SpbCx manages the I/O queue for the SPB controller.
-If the SPB controller driver registers an <i>EvtSpbControllerLock</i> callback function, SpbCx calls this function when a client (peripheral driver) of the controller sends an <a href="https://msdn.microsoft.com/library/windows/hardware/hh450858">IOCTL_SPB_LOCK_CONTROLLER</a> request to a target on the bus.
-The <i>LockRequest</i> parameter value is a handle that encapsulates this request.</p>

-<p>The <i>EvtSpbControllerLock</i> and <a href="https://msdn.microsoft.com/4EB36115-2783-4FD5-9CEE-1F7C971C334D">EvtSpbControllerUnlock</a> functions perform complementary operations.
-Both functions are optional.
-If your SPB controller driver implements an <i>EvtSpbControllerUnlock</i> function, the driver is not required to implement an <i>EvtSpbControllerLock</i> function, but might do so.
-However, if your SPB controller driver implements an <i>EvtSpbControllerLock</i> function, it must also implement an <i>EvtSpbControllerUnlock</i> function.
-For more information, see Remarks in <a href="https://msdn.microsoft.com/library/windows/hardware/hh406206">SPB_CONTROLLER_CONFIG</a>.</p>

-<p>While the lock is in effect, the controller must not allow accesses to targets on the bus other than the target designated by the <i>LockRequest</i> parameter.</p>

-<p>If the SPB controller driver needs to change the mode of its controller to temporarily override the normal target selection mechanism, it can do so during the <i>EvtSpbControllerLock</i> callback.
-If this mode change involves a long delay or requires the driver to wait for a device interrupt, the driver should initiate the mode change and then return from the callback without delay.
-Later, the driver can complete the lock operation in a timer DPC or an interrupt DPC.</p>

-<p>If the lock operation completes in a DPC, the SPB controller driver should previously have allocated all the resources that it needs for the lock operation.</p>

-<p>An <i>EvtSpbControllerLock</i> callback must avoid failing a lock request.
-If <a href="https://msdn.microsoft.com/library/windows/hardware/ff557262">Driver Verifier</a> is enabled, such a failure  will trigger a verifier trap, which will report to the Plug and Play manager that the controller has failed.
-SpbCx ignores the failure of an lock request and does not try to handle or mitigate the failure.</p>

-<p>The <i>EvtSpbControllerLock</i> function does not return a value.
-Instead, the SPB controller driver indicates the status of the lock operation in the completion status of the I/O request that is identified by the <i>LockRequest</i> parameter.
-Set the completion status to STATUS_SUCCESS.</p>

-<p>SpbCx calls the <a href="https://msdn.microsoft.com/4EB36115-2783-4FD5-9CEE-1F7C971C334D">EvtSpbControllerUnlock</a> event callback function to unlock a controller that was previously locked by an <i>EvtSpbControllerLock</i> callback.</p>

-<p>To register an <i>EvtSpbControllerLock</i> callback function, call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450919">SpbDeviceInitialize</a> method.</p>

-<p>For more information about the <i>EvtSpbControllerLock</i> function, see <a href="NULL">Handling Client-Implemented Sequences</a>.</p>

-<p>To define an <i>EvtSpbControllerLock</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>EvtSpbControllerLock</i> callback function that is named <code>MyEvtSpbControllerLock</code>, use the EVT_SPB_CONTROLLER_LOCK function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The EVT_SPB_CONTROLLER_LOCK function type is defined in the Spbcx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the EVT_SPB_CONTROLLER_LOCK function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.</p>

 ## -requirements
 <table>
 <tr>